CHEMeDATA/smallMoleculeNMRdatabase/README.md

 - Identify chemistry files
 - Extract metadata from the chemistry files and create CHEMeDATA objects for spectra, molecules and assigned spectra.

-This mecanism is flexible allowing anybody to contribute at by
+This mecanism is flexible allowing anybody to contribute by
 - adding identifyer of chemistry-relevant archives (see point 1)
 - adding repository extractor for chemistry-relevant archives (see point 2)
 - adding mecanism for the formation of pairs (see point 3)
 - add metadata to existing pairs (assignment, validation, etc. see point 4)